yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dotnet-your-first-xtp-application.markdown

 # Building the Example

-This example includes `compile.bat` script.
+This example includes `Build.bat` script.

 From the `<Example Root>` directory (`<XAP Root>\Examples\ProcessingUnit`), call: